-In New Zealand the District and High Courts both have their own enforcement procedures and rules.
-Chris and his team understand how to use these processes to achieve the best possible result.
+In New Zealand, the District and High Courts both have their own enforcement procedures and rules.
+Chris understands how to use these processes to achieve the best possible result.

 The object of a freezing order is to prevent such dissipation or removal.
 Chris has appeared in support of numerous freezing order applications during the last decade.